 Gluten Free Chitaps or Rice Crepes

 Click the stars to add your rating!
 Left you don’t like it, right you love it!

 - 2 Eggs

 - Proof the yeast.
 (Mix sugar with warm water and add the yeast to it.
 If the yeast starts to bubble after 10 minutes, it’s good to go.)

 - Mix rice flour and sugar in a vessel.
-(The traditional recipe contains a third of wheat flour, which you can add if you’re not gluten free.)
+(The traditional recipe contains 2 parts rice flour and one part wheat flour, which you can add if you're not eating gluten free.)